yankovski/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-code | Authorization code from soundcloud, to be exchanged for permanent access_token.
+access_token | A permanent access_token which was obtained from deezer.

 ## Destroy